-Once we determine what obstacles we will need to overcome (if any) we can determine the base price of the pool.
+Once we determine what obstacles we will need to overcome (if any) we can determine the base price of the swimming pool.
 Now unlike the base price of a car which includes almost NO features, we included almost all the upgrades you should have with your new pool:

 - High efficiency self priming pump, cartridge filter, home run lines to the pool, separate valves on all lines, diverter valves, unions on all equipment, subpanel with control center, and automatic chlorinator.
 We also pre-plumb for anything you could want to add. i.e. heater, salt system, water feature (fountain or slide), or cleaning system.

 - Your probably thinking "That's a lot of features and not really a base install."
-And your correct.
+And you're correct.
 Think of them like power windows, cruise control, CD player, air conditioning, tilt wheel, power seats, remote keyless entry, ect. ect.
 These are the items you could buy a car without but would regret down the road.

 Tying in to existing patio is an efficient use of space

-First we want you to see what it is your buying.
+First we want you to see what it is you're buying.
 We do a lot more than the average "concrete guy" and list them on our proposals.
 Second, I have never had two clients do the exact same apron, and therefore need to estimate each one individually.
 Different designs of stamp patterns and colors have different costs.
 Third, some people want to do their own concrete or have someone they would like to use.
 No problem.
-By providing the concrete estimate separate we show you the REAL cost of both the pool and concrete.
-That said, most of our customers spend between $4,000-$15,000 on their concrete.
+By providing the concrete estimate separate we show you the REAL cost of both the swimming pool and concrete.
+That said, most of our customers spend between $8,000-$20,000 on their concrete.

 Now that we have talked price ranges, let's talk more specific costs.
 The average residential pool is approximately 15'x30'.
-In 2009 our average pool customer spent around $38,000.
+In 2009 our average fiberglass pool customer spent around $38,000.
 Some customers purchased smaller pools with a lot of concrete, some customers bought larger pools with a smaller apron or maybe a fence.
-Bottom line, the average is somewhere in the mid $30k's for a small to medium size pool.
+Bottom line, the average is somewhere in the mid $40k's for a small to medium size swimming pool.
 With this in mind, give some thought to what you have to spend on your project.
 The more honest and realistic you are about your budget, the easier will make the design process.
 When we ask about your budget, it's not a trick to see what we can get out of you.
 Having an understanding your expectations and budget will help all of us determine the feasibility of the project and how to design it.